 If the Bureau finds that the merger or proposed merger is likely to result in an SPLC and that there is no robust evidence of the efficiencies exception, the commissioner may apply to the Tribunal to challenge the merger or, alternatively, negotiate remedies consensually with the merging parties to resolve its competition concerns.
 If the commissioner is of the view that more time is needed to adequately analyse the competitive impact of a proposed merger, he or she may seek the agreement of the merging parties to delay the closing of the transaction.
 Otherwise, the commissioner may seek an interim injunction from the Tribunal pursuant to section 100 of the Competition Act, although this power has been used very rarely as the Tribunal must be satisfied that, in absence of an interim order, an action is likely to be taken that would substantially impair its ability to impose a remedy because that action would be difficult to reverse.

-The Canadian merger review regime establishes an initial waiting period of 30 days, after which the parties can close their transaction provided the Bureau has not exercised its discretion to extend the waiting period by issuing an SIR.
-24 With the Bureau now having the power to stop the clock, it is likely that section 100 orders will become even less relevant as a tool to provide the Bureau with additional time to review a merger.
+The Canadian merger review regime establishes an initial waiting period of 30 days, after which the parties can close their transaction provided the Bureau has not exercised its discretion to extend the waiting period by issuing an SIR.25 Since the Bureau acquired the statutory power to stop the clock, section 100 orders have become less relevant as a tool to provide the Bureau with additional time to review a merger.

-On 29 March 2016, the Bureau reached its first ever mediated resolution of a merger challenge when it entered into a consent agreement with Parkland Fuel Corporation in connection with its acquisition of Pioneer Energy.
+On 29 March 2016, the Bureau reached its first-ever mediated resolution of a merger challenge when it entered into a consent agreement with Parkland Fuel Corporation in connection with its acquisition of Pioneer Energy.
 The consent agreement was the first to have been reached through a mediation process in a Tribunal proceeding.
 The mediator was a judicial member of the Tribunal.
+34

 The Bureau recently expanded the role of the Merger Intelligence and Notification Unit to focus more on intelligence gathering, including in connection with non-notifiable transactions.
-Finally, the filing fee for merger reviews increased from C$72,000 to C$73,584, as of 1 April 2019, as it is now subject to an annual consumer price index adjustment.
+Based on the Bureau’s recent position statements, it would appear that it has become more active in monitoring non-notifiable transactions that may raise competition concerns.

 1 Competition Act, RSC, c C-34, as amended (the Competition Act).

-4 The Bureau has indicated that it may rely on section 11 in certain circumstances; for example, where a transaction is not notifiable or in the case of hostile transactions.
-See Merger Review Process Guidelines, Competition Bureau, January 2012, footnote 14.
+3 The Bureau has indicated that it may rely on section 11 in certain circumstances; for example, where a transaction is not notifiable or in the case of hostile transactions.
+See Merger Review Process Guidelines, Competition Bureau, January 2012.

-5 Merger Enforcement Guidelines, Competition Bureau, October 2011.
+4 Merger Enforcement Guidelines (MEGs), Competition Bureau, October 2011.

-6 Canada (Commissioner of Competition) v Superior Propane Inc CCTD No. 15 at 258.
+5 Canada (Commissioner of Competition) v Superior Propane Inc CCTD No. 15 at 258 (Superior Propane).

-16 Similar to other agencies around the world, the Bureau did not make any substantive change to its interpretation of this factor during the most recent economic crisis.
+15 See Competition Bureau, News Release, ‘Competition Bureau statement regarding the acquisition of Total Metal Recovery (TMR) Inc. by American Iron & Metal Company Inc.’ (29 April 2020).
+Note that, similar to other agencies around the world, the Bureau did not make any substantive change to its interpretation of this factor during the 2008 economic crisis.

 18 Canada (Director of Investigation and Research) v Laidlaw Waste Systems Ltd , 40 CPR (3d) 289 (Competition Tribunal) at 331.